Cowboys players ponder kneeling during national anthem

 “That’s what this country is about, the freedom to do that, the freedom to express yourself,” Prescott said.
 “As we heard Mr. Jones talk about grace and sharing grace and having grace with players in what they want to do.
 If I had it my way, that’s exactly what we’d do is express ourselves individually but love and support one another collectively.”

 Dallas wasn't among the NFL teams that chose not to practice after the police shooting of Jacob Blake in Wisconsin led to brief shutdowns of the NBA and NHL playoffs.
-But it sparked another round of conversations that had been going on since the start of training camp, in the wake of George Floyd's death at the hands of Minneapolis police.
+But it sparked another round of conversations that had been going on since the start of training camp, in the wake of George Floyd's death while in custody of Minneapolis police.

 Defensive tackle Dontari Poe, a free-agent addition in the offseason, reiterated that he intended to kneel.
 While no other Cowboys have said they will join Poe, there's been plenty of talk about team unity with whatever they do.